- Public Services

 What Will This Program Mean To Me As A Resident?

-It means every residential property will have an inspection of the water sources on the EXTERIOR of their home.
-The city has contracted with HydroCorp of Troy to begin inspections during a two-week period starting the week of Dec.
-3, 2018 – weather permitting – and then begin again in the spring of 2019.
-The entire inspection process to complete all residential properties in the city will take five years.
+Every residential property will have an inspection of the water sources on the EXTERIOR of their home.
+The City has contracted with HydroCorp of Troy.
+The entire inspection process to complete all residential properties in the City will take five years.
+This process will be repeated every ten years.

 Is This Inspection Mandatory?

 Yes.
-These inspections are conducted in order to ensure compliance with state regulations to maintain the safety of our drinking water.
+These inspections are conducted in order to ensure compliance with State regulations to maintain the safety of our drinking water.
+HydroCorp is a contractor for the City, who by ordinance, has the authority to come onto private property to inspect all water sources.

 How Will I Know When My Home Will Be Inspected By HydroCorp Inspectors?